Some of nearly 300 abducted schoolchildren in Nigeria's north are freed after weeks in captivity

 At least 1,400 students have been kidnapped from Nigerian schools since 2014, when Boko Haram militants seized hundreds of schoolgirls from Borno state's Chibok village.
 In recent years, abductions have been concentrated in the country's northwestern and central regions, where dozens of armed groups often target villagers and travelers for ransom.

+Pictures released by the Nigerian military showed the children looking worn out as they were covered in dust, still wearing their blue-white-and-brown uniforms while being transported following their release.
+Kuriga town leaders joined other government officials in waiting for their arrival at the Kaduna State Government House.

-"Efforts would continue until other hostages are found and the terrorists arrested, tried, and brought to justice by Nigerian law,” Buba said.
+"Efforts would continue until other hostages are found and the terrorists arrested, tried, and brought to justice by Nigerian law,” Maj.
+Gen. Buba said.

 At least 17 other schoolchildren in northern Sokoto state were also rescued two weeks after they were taken hostage, according to a statement issued Saturday by the Sokoto state government.